khudgins/documentation/automation/deployment_operation/auto_recovery.rst

 Auto-Recovery
 -------------

-Here we'll walk through at a high level how automation works with enStratus.
+Here we'll walk through at a high level how automation works with Enstratius.
 We'll use a block diagram to describe this at a high level.
 To start, picture a three-tier deployment like the one shown here: